22 Jan Is Throwing a Drink at Someone Considered Assault?

 According to the Arizona penal code, basic assault is the intentional or reckless injury of another person.
 The definition also includes knowingly touching another person with the intent of harming or injuring them.

-More extreme cases may be charged as aggravated assault, which uses the same definition as above but adds a few key details.
-You can be charged with aggravated assault if you:
+More extreme cases may be charged as aggravated assault, which uses the definition above but adds a few key details, including:

 A basic assault charge may also be bumped up to aggravated assault if the victim was under the age of 15, a teacher, health care worker, or government official on duty, or there was an active restraining order against the assailant.

 Because of the definitions of assault, throwing a can of liquid at someone will most likely be considered aggravated assault.
-Even throwing water at someone can be considered assault because it may classified as harmful touching.
+Even tossing water at someone can be regarded as assault because it may classified as harmful touching.
 However, if you fail to make contact, throw an empty can or bottle, or just get their shirt wet, it might only be considered basic assault.

 Basic Assault Charges and Penalties